 The Dyson Small Ball Allergy is one of the company’s latest upright vacuums.
 It features a HEPA filter for better allergen retention, powerful brush bar motor, and Dyson’s popular “Small Ball” technology.

-How does this vacuum compare to other upright models though?
-And is it really an allergy friendly vacuum cleaner?
+How does this vacuum compare to other upright models?
+And is it really an allergy-friendly vacuum cleaner?
 Keep reading our Dyson Small Ball Allergy review to find out.

 Overview of the Dyson Small Ball Allergy’s Key Features

-- Powerful corded upright vacuum cleaner that’s designed for allergy sufferers
+- Corded upright vacuum cleaner that’s designed for allergy sufferers

 - “Small Ball” technology makes the vacuum easy to turn